kikeprime/KH-Save-Editor/README.md

-# Kingdom Hearts Save Editor
+# Kingdom Hearts Save Editor Online
 List of supported games:
 - Kingdom Hearts (all vanilla releases)
 - Kingdom Hearts Final Mix (Remix too)

+Only supported in the Dash version:
 - Kingdom Hearts II Japan
 - Kingdom Hearts II USA (EU should be the same as this)
 - Kingdom Hearts II Final Mix (Remix too)